483,016 views | 01:45:08

 John Barrow is a research professor of mathematical sciences in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge in England.
 He is also the author of nearly twenty books for a general audience, including The Book of Nothing.Read More

 Professor Frank Wilczek is considered one of the world’s eminent theoretical physicists.
-In 2004, he received the Nobel Prize in Physics for the discovery of asymptotic freedom in the theory of the strong interaction.Read More
+He received the 2004 Nobel Prize in Physics for the discovery of asymptotic freedom in the theory of the strong interaction—key to several major problems in particle physics and beyond.Read More